Skip to content

 Every major brand now has a tabless battery line:

-- Bosch EXPERT — launched January 2026 at World of Concrete, the newest entrant
+• Bosch EXPERT, launched January 2026 (debut at a major masonry trade show), the newest entrant

 The tabless revolution is the single biggest reason to consider upgrading your batteries in 2026, especially if you regularly use high-drain tools like grinders, circular saws, or impact wrenches.